itachi612/base_of_SQL/README.md

 - Files to turn in: `ex01_subquery.ipynb`.
 - Allowed functions: `import pandas as pd`, `import sqlite3`.

-Okay, let's make something more complicated.
+Okay, let's try something more complicated.
 Have you heard of subqueries?
-It's like a query inside a query.
+They're like queries inside queries.
 How could they be useful to you?
-Generally, you might want to perform aggregations on a select that you had previously made.
+Typically, you might want to perform aggregations on a select that you had previously made.
 Note, however, that nested queries run first, followed by the main query.

 Here's what you need to do: